 You may change the values of the 5 default consent types like ad_storage and analytics_storage to 'granted' and set ads_data_redaction to 'false' if you want to default to an opt-in before the end user has submitted consent, for example allowing for a default opt-in under CCPA.

 If you are using Cookiebot with Google Tag Manager today, you must remove any applied cookie consent triggers from tags that support Consent Mode (such as Google Ads, Analytics, Floodlight and Conversion Linker) and add a different trigger like "All pages".

-Please reach out to us with any Google Consent Mode related questions on email@example.com
+Please reach out to us with any Google Consent Mode related questions via our support form.

-To read more about Cookiebot and the Google Consent Mode and how this integration could help you get more our of your website, please see our blog post here.
+To read more about Cookiebot and the Google Consent Mode and how this integration could help you get more out of your website, please see our blog post here.